vchen-98/dsc-phase-2-project/README.md

 ## Business Understanding

-Our client is Genesis Capital, a house flipping company, and they are wanting to get in the martel in king county.
-Being that they are not from king county they need some help to understand the market.
-They want to know out of all the feathers for the house in king county which features have the most significant effect on the price of a house.They also want to know which feathers affect the house’s price the most, both positively and negatively.
+Our client is Genesis Capital's 'Fix & Flip' Division, a department within the real estate lending corporation in charge of lending to and participating in flipping houses.
+They are interested in the possibility of looking at the housing market in King County, Washington.

+What is important to them, as a lender, is the pricing of the houses in King County.
+The features that affect price the most should be our goals for the model, as well as finding out the features to ignore and the features that negatively affect price.

 ### Business Problem

-Business Questions:

-What features affect the price significantly?
+1. What features affect price the most?
-How do they affect the price, positive and negative ?
+2. What features should Genesis Capital pursue, ignore, or avoid?

 ## Data Understanding